mrileyclark/menu/README.md

 ****

-A project to work on utilizing date objects and using a countdown feature for a company landing page.
+A project to work with w3 schools framework for menu with modal pop ups

 Link to project: [https://mrileyclark.github.io/menu/]